passenger94/shoes3/shoesManual_redcarpet01.md

 ### full_height() » a number ###

 The full pixel height of the image.
-Normally, you can just use the [[Common.height]] method to figure out how many pixels high the image is.
-But if you've resized the image or styled it to be larger or something, then
+Normally, you can just use the
+<span style="color:blue">Common.height</span> method to figure out how many pixels high the image is.
+But
+if you've resized the image or styled it to be larger or something, then
 <span style="color:red">height</span> will return the scaled size.